-- — Internet plans starting at $40, plus a free year of Disney+ for new members and free setup for online sign-ups (a $99 value).
-The $80/month Fios Gigabit plan also nets you a free $100 Visa gift card, and you can now mix and match services to build a custom bundle.
+- — Internet plans starting at $40, plus a free year of Disney+ for new members.
+The $80/month Fios Gigabit plan also nets you a free router rental, a free year of Hulu, and you can now mix and match services to build a custom bundle.

-- — Optimum has 300 Mbps internet plans starting at $40/month right now, with free installation (a $99 value) for new customers who sign up online.
-Internet and TV bundles start at $80/month, with the $95/month package offering the best value with 200 Mbps speeds, 340+ channels (including some premium ones like HBO), free Showtime and Starz for one year, and a free $100 Amazon gift card.
+- — Optimum is offering new customers gigabit internet for $55 per year for life — no introductory offers or “first year only” caveats.
+Internet and TV bundles start at $55/month, with the $95/month package offering the best value with 200 Mbps speeds, 340+ channels (including some premium ones like HBO), and free Showtime and Starz for one year.

 Verizon’s high-speed internet service has a lot to offer, with speeds starting at 100-200 Mbps for $40 per month, and new customers get a free year of Disney+ (which reverts to just $7 per month after your free year is up).
-The $99 setup fee is waived if you order online, and Verizon is also offering up to $500 in buyout reimbursement to help you get out of your current contract.
-The best value is arguably the $80/month Fios Gigabit plan which includes 940 Mbps internet and a free $100 Visa gift card, and Verizon is now allowing you to build your own internet, TV, and phone bundle so you can create a customized package that won’t leave you paying for stuff you don’t want or need.
+The best value is arguably the $80/month Fios Gigabit plan which includes 940 Mbps internet and a free router rental, and Verizon is now allowing you to build your own internet, TV, and phone bundle so you can create a customized package that won’t leave you paying for stuff you don’t want or need.

 Xfinity is a solid no-frills choice if your needs are moderate.
-The 100 Mbps “Performance 100” plan starts at $40 per month, and for $10 more you can bundle that plan with a basic TV package.
-Upgraded TV and internet packages with 150 Mbps internet and more channels start at $80, with high-speed internet-only gigabit plans starting at just $70.
+The 100 Mbps “Performance 100” plan starts at $40 per month, and for $15 more you can bundle that plan with a basic TV package (upgraded TV and internet packages with 200 Mbps internet can be had for just $5 more).
+High-speed internet-only gigabit plans start at $80 if you don’t need TV bundled.
 You can also save $15 with Xfinity’s free self-installation kit.

-Windstream plans start at an introductory pricing of $26 per month for the Enhanced Kinetic package (25-200 Mbps speeds with no data cap), but you can enjoy speeds of up to 1,000 Mbps with Windstream’s high-speed internet plans that start at just $56 — making this ISP one of the cheapest options for gigabit internet.
-It’s also a great value if you’re looking to bundle, with TV and internet packages start at $55 and basic TV and gigabit packages available for as low as $75.
+Windstream plans start at introductory pricing of $36 per month for the Enhanced Kinetic package (200 Mbps speeds with no data cap), but you can enjoy speeds of up to 1,000 Mbps with Windstream’s high-speed internet plans that start at just $66 — making this ISP one of the cheapest options for gigabit internet.
+It’s also a great value if you’re looking to bundle, with basic TV and internet packages start at $55 and TV and gigabit packages available for as low as $75.

-Suddenlink’s basic internet plans start at $35 per month with modest speeds of up to 100 Mbps and gigabit plans available for $85 per month, but if you’re looking to bundle, the ISP’s basic internet and TV packages might be a better value starting at a very affordable $80 per month.
-To sweeten the pot, Suddenlink is giving a $150 Amazon gift card and a free two-year HD cable box rental for new customers who bundle internet and TV in select areas.
+Suddenlink’s basic internet plans start at $35 per month with modest speeds of up to 100 Mbps and gigabit plans available for $75 per month, but if you’re looking to bundle, the ISP’s basic internet and TV packages might be a better value starting at a very affordable $80 per month.
 If all you need is fast internet, high-speed 400 Mbps fiber-optic plans are available for $55 per month.